 Wake Tech’s Basic Law Enforcement Training (BLET) Academy prepares students for entry-level employment as law enforcement officers with state, county, or municipal governments, or with private enterprise.
 Instruction includes practical exercises, with an ethics component woven throughout the training experience.

 BLET includes topics and instructional methods mandated by the North Carolina Criminal Justice Education and Training Standards Commission, including but not limited to:

 custody and court procedures

-The Academy offers the Commission-mandated 620 hour program (BLET Course Content).
-Wake Tech offers 124 additional hours of training in officer survival, public speaking, and related topics, for a total of 744 hours.
+The Academy offers the Commission-mandated 616 hour program (BLET Course Content).
+Wake Tech offers 128 additional hours of training in officer survival, public speaking, close quarter control, and related topics, for a total of 744 hours.